 #9.
 Reduce stress, worries, and daytime naps

 These two factors can interfere with the quality of night’s rest, making it very difficult to fall asleep and making sleep lighter and less deep.
-For this reason, you should try to reduce stress as much as possible – possibly also using relaxation techniques – and face and solve your problems.
+For this reason, you should try to reduce stress as much as possible.
+You can also use relaxation techniques.

 These rules may seem trivial and raise doubts about the benefits that compliance can bring to sleep quality and insomnia.
 Many of the above rules foresee the modification of habits that have by now been internalized.
 These habits make it impossible for us to see a connection with how it affects our quality of rest.